JochLAin/fractale/README.md

 ## Dependencies

 - Usage of [uuid](https://www.npmjs.com/package/uuid) to generate a unique id for model instances.

+Optional :
+- Usage of [moment](https://momentjs.com/docs/) for date.
+- Usage of [teinte](https://www.npmjs.com/package/teinte) for color.
+- Usage of [mongoose](https://mongoosejs.com) for bridge / provider.
-- Usage of [moment.js](https://momentjs.com/docs/) for date validation.
+- Usage of [prop-types](https://www.npmjs.com/package/prop-types) for bridge.

 ## Contributing